 Hitchhiking in Germany

 Hitchhiking in Germany is way more widespread and socially accepted than in the U.S. and other countries.
 If you are on an extremely tight budget or just up for adventure, hitchhiking in Germany is possible, safe and a legitimate option.
 You can’t wait on the highway (Autobahn) itself, but you can wait at gas stations and at service areas along the highway.
-There are sometimes 10, 20 even more than 30 people at popular pick-up spots, so you might consider using websites like Hitchhikers.org or the iThumb App to find a ride even before you leave.
+There are sometimes 10, 20, even more than 30 people at popular pick-up spots, so you might consider using websites like Hitchwiki or the iThumb App to find a ride before you even leave.

 Car rentals in Germany